I Went to the London 'FriendsFest' And All I Got Was a Free Bar of Mockolate

 Another main attraction of FriendsFest is the 'Set Tour.'
 I was unaware that Friends had been filmed in Clissold Park, Stoke Newington, so was pleasantly surprised to find myself wandering through Joey's apartment (complete with pizza boxes in the fridge), Monica's apartment (where an open recipe book alluded to Rachel's meat trifle fiasco in 'The One Where Ross Got High") and the iconic corridor separating the two.

-My friend and I accidentally synchronized our set visit with a star of the reality show Love Island, who really opened our eyes to the number of selfies it is humanly possible to take in any given moment.
+A reality star from Love Island really opened our eyes to amount of Instagram-ing per minute it is possible to do.
 Later, when checking out his Instagram story, we were impressed by how convincingly he had made it seem as though he was having the time of his life.

 As a true Friends geek, my favorite part of the whole experience was the museum-style collection of memorabilia from the show, from Ross' leather trousers ('The One With All The Resolutions') and laminated note of famous women he is allowed to sleep with ('The One With Frank Jr.') to Monica's see-through red shirt ('The One Where Monica Sings') and Ursula Buffay's porn VHR ('The One Where Chandler Can't Cry').